-In light of the substantial positive impact of an expansionary monetary policy shock in the euro area on Swiss output, our results do not confirm that a beggar-thy-neighbour mechanism is at work.
+response is depicted by the bold black line.
+The light gray shaded area represents the 68% HPD interval.
+For all variables, the cumulative responses are Note: The figure illustrates the impulse responses to one standard deviation structural shocks at horizons up to 20 quarters (along the x-axis).
+The median shown except for the interest rates.
+The responses of the interest rates along the y-axis can be interpreted as the annualized quarter-on-quarter change in percentage points.
+All other responses along the y-axis denote percentage changes.
+In light of the substantial positive impact of an expansionary monetary policy shock in the euro area on Swiss output, our results do not confirm that a beggar-thy-neighbor mechanism is at work.
 Liu et al. (2014) find similar results for the UK since the 1990s.
-This result suggests that the expenditure switching effect - Swiss consumers increasingly buy imported instead of locally produced products as imports become relatively cheaper because of the Swiss franc appreciation - does not dominate.
-Indeed, import prices fall, but the response remains limited (see Figure 7 in Appendix C for the impulse responses of different price categories to the three structural shocks).
+This result suggests that the expenditure switching effect - where Swiss consumers increasingly buy imported instead of locally produced products as imports become relatively cheaper because of the Swiss franc appreciation - does not dominate.
+Indeed, import prices fall in contrast to the increase following a positive foreign demand shock, but the response remains limited (see Figure 10 in Appendix C).
+In particular, there is no clear evidence of relative price changes between domestic and imported goods in the long run.

 Response to foreign cost-push shocks A cost-push shock in the euro area is associated with a rise in consumer prices together with a fall in output.
-This shock introduces a trade-off for monetary policy as the central bank aims at both stable prices and output but the two evolve in different directions.
-On impact, the price response dominates and the central bank hikes interest rate to keep inflation under control.
-As time evolves, the adverse effects on output get more pronounced.
+This shock introduces a trade-off for most central banks.
+Even if price stability is the primary concern, central banks often also consider developments in the real economy for their decision-making.8 On impact, the price response dominates and the central bank hikes interest rates to keep inflation under control.
+As time evolves, the adverse effects on output become more pronounced.
 Consequently, the central bank lowers policy rates again in order to fight the severe output contraction.
-The economic downturn in the euro area has also non-negligible effects on the Swiss economy.
+The economic downturn in the euro area also has non-negligible effects on the Swiss economy.
 After a slight delay, Swiss output starts to fall significantly but less than in the euro area.
-Despite of the 3M Euribor rising slightly stronger than the 3M Libor in the short term, the relative monetary policy stance remains fairly unchanged given that the real interest rate in Switzerland moves in step with that of the euro area.
+Despite the 3M Euribor rising slightly stronger than the 3M Libor in the short term, the relative monetary policy stance remains fairly unchanged given that the real interest rate in Switzerland moves almost in step with that of the euro area.
 This may prevent the Swiss franc from depreciating more strongly.
-As a consequence, the response of Swiss consumer prices is comparable to the price response in the euro area.
+As a consequence, the response of Swiss consumer prices is comparable to the price response in the euro area (see Figure 4).